apocalyptech/snakebirdsolver/README.md

     ./solve.py -h

-Interactive mode uses `wasd` for navigation, `tab`/`c` to change between Snakebirds, `u` to undo, `r` to reset, and `q` to quit.
+Interactive mode uses `wasd`/arrows for navigation, `tab`/`c` to change between Snakebirds, `u` to undo, `r` to reset, and `q` to quit.
 Not the best way to play the game, really - I mostly use it just to test out the app.

 Level Definition
 ================